ropensci/roweb3/content/blog/2025-10-30-httr2-cache/index.md

 In the case of `meetupr`, we discovered that:

-- JWT authentication requires a Pro Meetup account
+- While they support JWT (JSON Web Tokens) authentication, it requires a Pro Meetup account
 - OAuth with localhost redirect requires a Pro Meetup account
 - Device flow is not supported by the Meetup API
-- Only Pro accounts can create new OAuth applications at all (previously made applications are still valid, though)
+- Only Pro accounts can create new OAuth applications at all (previously made applications are [grandfathered](https://en.wikipedia.org/wiki/Grandfather_clause))

-When these non-interactive methods aren't available or practical, transferring interactive tokens to CI becomes the most viable approach.
+When these non-interactive methods aren't available or practical, transferring tokens that have been created locally and interactively to CI becomes the most viable approach.

 ## The Solution: Transfer the Cached Token